 Because these withdrawal effects can be so serious, you should always err on the side of safety.
 It is not safe to quit benzos abruptly using the ‘cold turkey’ method.
 It’s especially dangerous to attempt detoxing yourself from them (or alcohol or barbiturates) at home without medical supervision.
 You must never attempt this.
 Sadly, many people have died and it’s completely unnecessary and totally avoidable.
 Depression can occur when coming off these medicines, even when it’s done in a controlled environment like a medical detox, which is how this should always be done.

 However, one of the great advantages to detoxing with medical assistance is you are under observation.
 This means any symptoms or effects you have are being carefully monitored by doctors and nurses.
 That allows them to respond to symptoms in real time.
 Detox meds can be adjusted to make you more comfortable.
 This is not limited to physical effects either.
 Depression or anxiety that arise can be effectively treated too.

-Harmony Recovery Group is a trusted family of substance abuse and mental health treatment centers.
+Harmony Health Group is a trusted family of substance abuse and mental health treatment centers.
 We utilize the highly acclaimed evidence-based model of care at all of our programs.
 This means while we treat patients holistically, caring for mind, body and soul, we do so using methods which are scientifically vetted.
 Simply put, we use the best of what works.
 Our therapies are chosen based upon peer-reviewed clinical research which measures effectiveness.
 This means it’s treatment you can trust from people you can trust.
 Trust is the hallmark of the Harmony Brand.

 If you or someone you love is dependent on benzodiazepines or any other substance and you’re ready to make a change or you just have questions, please give us a call at (844) 241-4673 Your recovery is just a phone call away.